|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Now that we have customized our Amazon EC2 instance, we can save this Amazon Machine Image (AMI) and launch future environments with this saved configuration.
+Now that we have customized our Amazon EC2 instance, we can save this Amazon Machine Image (AMI) and launch future environments with this saved configuration using AWS CloudFormation.
+This is an optional step.
+If you prefer to finish the tutorial now, you can skip ahead to clean up your AWS resources in Step 12: Clean Up.

-To create an AMI from a running Amazon EC2 instance
+To create an AMI from a running Amazon EBS-backed instance

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.